Vedant-Mhatre/AWS-notes/README.md

 Others have been taken from various sources like documentation, whitepapers, etc.

-If you found these notes helpful also checkout my other notes repository:
+If you found these notes helpful also checkout my terraform repository to learn Infrastructure as Code through hands-on examples:
 * [AWS-Terraform-Examples](https://github.com/Vedant-Mhatre/AWS-Terraform-Examples)